 In our experience the best way to get a cheap phone is to buy it SIM-free then grab a great-value SIM-only deal.
-You won't be paying £50-odd per month for a phone for the next two years, and you can swap it for a newer model whenever you fancy it and have the spare cash.
+You won't be paying £50-odd per month for a phone for the next two years, and you can swap it for a newer model whenever you fancy it.

-All the phones in this best budget phones chart cost under £200 (higher than our previous limit of £150 to reflect the changing market), which is just a third of the price you'd often pay for flagships such as the Galaxy S8, HTC 10 and LG G6 - take a look at our guide to the best phones on the market for more on those flagships.
+All the phones here cost under £200 (higher than our previous limit of £150 to reflect the changing market), which is just a third of the price you'd often pay for flagships such as the Galaxy S8, HTC 10 and LG G6 - take a look at our guide to the best phones on the market for more on those flagships.

 Ranked in order below are our reviews of what we consider to be the best budget phones on sale right now.
 We've based this chart on the SIM-free price, specifications and performance.

 You can click on a phone in which you're interested to read the full review, see example photos from the camera, and check out the benchmark results.
 And if you're ready to buy one, check out our best phone deals to make sure you find the best price.